-693. Kazakhstan is recommended to finalise its information gathering process, with a review and supervision mechanism, as soon as possible (ToR I.A).
+720. Kazakhstan is recommended to finalise its information gathering process, with a review and supervision mechanism, as soon as possible (ToR I.A).

-B. The exchange of information (ToR II.B)
+Exchange of information (ToR II.B)

 Legal basis for spontaneous exchange of information (ToR II.B.1, II.B.2)